aboxer/emailr/int_doc/design.md

 .
 .

-Send the selected people the customized thanks for their group and update their thxCt and totAmt.
+Send the selected people the customized thanks for their group and update their gvCt and totAmt.

 ##sendRq.py

->python sendRq.py rqNum days > dbg.txt
+>python sendRq.py  [force] > dbg.txt

-NOTE: checks that stats database to see if sendThx.py has been run after the previous sendTq.py
+if force argument is excluded and there haven't been any donations since the last sendRq then exit.
+Run sendThx to update donation info.
+The run sendRq again.
+If there are no donations to update, run sendRq with the force argument.

 Picks rqNum people from emailDb.json according to the following rules.
 * Ignore anyone who has already donated.